 Does Jaguar have two logos?

 Yes, the brand has two logos.
 The first is the Jaguar Leaper.
-It depicts a silver jaguar cat in mid-leap with a snarling face, representing agility, strength, and forward momentum.
+It depicts a silver jaguar cat mid-leap, snarling, representing agility, strength, and forward momentum.
 Originally a hood adornment, the logo now features a 2D badge in silver, metallic gray, and black.

 The second logo is the Jaguar Growler.
-This emblem depicts the face of a snarling jaguar, emphasizing the strength and ferocious character of the company’s cars.
-Both logos feature the jaguar, one of the strongest big cats, and reflect the brand’s performance, elegance, and power values.
+This emblem depicts the snarling face of a jaguar, emphasizing the strength and ferocity of the company’s cars.
+Both logos feature the jaguar, one of the strongest big cats, and reflect the brand’s values of performance, elegance, and power.

 When did Jaguar change their logo?